Man charged federally in connection with shooting of 2 ATF agents, 1 Chicago officer

 Eugene McLaurin, 28, is charged with one count of using a dangerous and deadly weapon to assault a special agent from the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives.

-The complaint alleges that a white Chevrolet Malibu followed an unmarked law enforcement vehicle that the three officers were riding in.
-The vehicle pulled up next to the law enforcement vehicle, and the officers saw the driver’s side window roll down.
-A man, later identified as McLaurin, fire shots into their vehicle, the complaint said.
+Investigators then took McLaurin in for questioning, and he agreed to speak to officers.
+McLaurin told investigators that he began following the Chrysler the officers rode in because he believed it was driven by a rival street gang, the complaint said.
+He said a friend told him a similar car had been surveilling the area.

+McLaurin told the investigators he shot at the vehicle with a weapon he purchased for personal protection, then disposed of it through a drain, the complaint said.

-McLaurin was taken into custody by Chicago police Wednesday at 8:35 a.m. and transferred to federal custody at 11:03 a.m.
+McLaurin, also known as “Gen Gen,” was taken into custody by Chicago police Wednesday at 8:35 a.m. and transferred to federal custody at 11:03 a.m.
 Thursday, authorities said.
+He appeared in court on Thursday afternoon and waived his right to a detention hearing.
+A judge set a preliminary examination for July 19.